 The important thing about most grounding poses is that although we root firmly, we’re also able to sway.
 This is easier to notice in poses like tree, warrior and handstand, as we’re often a bit shaky in them, especially at first.

 Tree pose is an excellent example of grounding with room to sway.
 Like mountain pose, which is a steadier grounding pose, the idea is to root through the ground.
 But in tree we balance on one foot.
 That can make it feel less steady than mountain, where we stand on both legs.

 Over time, most yogis learn how to ground into the earth in tree while swaying at the same time.
 Then one day, the connection to real life becomes more than a metaphor.
 I can’t explain how this happens; I only know it does happen if you practice long enough.

 Turning upside down

-During the first few years I practiced yoga, the idea that I’d ever be able to do a headstand or handstand did not even enter my mind.
+During the first few years I practiced yoga, I never considered headstand or handstand poses I’d ever be able to do.
 I did mostly gentle yoga to stay calm and centered (which is still among the things I value most about my practice).
 Then one fall day, I turned upside down.
 Usually, I did a more modified inversion (shoulder stand or legs up the wall) when the rest of the class did headstand.
 But on this day, my feet reached for the sky.